Real-Time Support for Moms at BMCC

 User Testing

-Once the survey was architected in Qualtrics by Jose and myself, we tested it with a combination of 6 Doulas, moms, and BMCC admins.
+I user tested the digital survey with a combination of 6 Doulas, moms, and BMCC admins.

-We tested for clarity, ease of use, and understanding of survey context compared to the former paper survey.
+The goal: gauge clarity, ease of use, and understanding of survey context compared to the paper survey.

 What we learned:

-Moms and doulas loved the new descriptive introductions to each survey, which kept the big picture in mind
+Moms and doulas found the new survey descriptions helpful, which kept the big picture in mind

 BMCC admins were happy they didn’t have to grade survey responses individually, but they’re still getting used to Qualtrics